hulsey314/Reddit-Band-Name-Grabber/README.md

 - Account at reddit: reddit.com

-- API registration from reddit: "You get this information by going to
-- reddit.com/prefs/apps and clicking "are you a developer?,
-- Create an app..."
+- API registration from reddit: "You get this information by going to reddit.com/prefs/apps and clicking "are you a developer?
+Create an app..."

 - Enter the api regestration info in lines 25-29